Lina Moreno de Uribe

-Lina María Moreno de Uribe (née Moreno Mejía; 13 November 1955) is the wife of the 31st president of Colombia Álvaro Uribe Vélez, and served as First Lady of Colombia from 2002 to 2010.
+Lina María Moreno de Uribe (née Moreno Mejía; born 13 November 1955) is the former first lady of Colombia, who served from 2002 to 2010 as the wife of Álvaro Uribe, the 43rd president of Colombia.
+She was also the first lady of Antioquia from 1995 to 1998 when her husband was governor.

+Born in Medellín, Antioquia, Moreno de Uribe graduated from the Pontifical Bolivarian University with a degree in philosophy.
+She met her future husband, Álvaro Uribe, in March 1979 and they married later that year.
+The couple had two children between 1981 and 1983.
+Moreno de Uribe's political involvement began during her marriage.
+She campaigned alongside her husband during his 1994 Antioquia gubernatorial campaign.

+As First Lady of Antioquia, Moreno de Uribe maintained a low profile.
+She became First Lady after her husband was inaugurated as president on 7 August 2001.
+She promoted reproductive freedom and free access to contraception.

 Personal life

-Lina María Moreno Mejía was born on 13 November 1955 in Medellín, Antioquia, to Darío Moreno Restrepo (b.
-9 October 1920) and Marina Mejía Mejía (1 August 1929 — 21 June 1997), the youngest and only daughter, she has one older brother named Carlos Enrique (b.
+Lina María Moreno Mejía was born on 13 November 1955 in Medellín, Antioquia, to Darío Moreno Restrepo (9 October 1920 — 25 April 2016) and Marina Mejía Mejía (1 August 1929 — 21 June 1997), the youngest and only daughter, she has one older brother named Carlos Enrique (b.
 13 December 1953).

 She met Álvaro Uribe Vélez, a 26-year Law graduate from the University of Antioquia, at the age of 23 in March 1979 by chance when she was walking with a friend in Medellín.
 After a very short romance, the two became engaged, and on 1 December 1979 they got married.
 She had dropped out of the Pontifical Bolivarian University to raise her children where she was studying literature and linguistics, but returned in 1986 and eventually graduated from it with a Bachelor of Philosophy.

 Moreno and Uribe have two children: Tomás (b.
 19 April 1981) a chemical engineer from the University of the Andes who is married (26 July 2008) to Isabel Sofía Cabrales Baquero (b.
 17 July 1979), a Political Scientist from the Pontifical Xavierian University, former model and First Runner-Up at the Miss Colombia 2002 and who is expecting their first child; and Jerónimo Alberto (b.
 16 July 1983) an Economist from the University of the Andes who is married (21 April 2012) to Shadia Farah Abuchaibe, a communications graduate from the Pontifical Xavierian University.

+Se is a cousin of Bernie Moreno, the Republican senior United States senator from Ohio and Luis Alberto Moreno, the former Colombian Ambassador to the United States.